SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/automation/listscripts.editmacro.md

 description: blogic listScripts editMacro
 author: SuperOffice RnD
 so.date: 06.29.2022
+keywords: Service
-keywords: Settings and maintenance so.topic: help
+so.topic: help
 language: en
 ---

 # Create a macro

 Macros have a number of functions in SuperOffice.
-They can be linked to specific [triggers](blogic.listEventHandler.md) in the system (such as escalations or new message on request in SuperOffice Service) or be assigned to buttons in defined screens, so that users can click a button to perform a set of actions that are often repeated.
+They can be linked to specific [triggers](listEventHandler.md) in the system (such as escalations or new message on request in SuperOffice Service) or be assigned to buttons in defined screens, so that users can click a button to perform a set of actions that are often repeated.
 This makes request management faster and users avoid unnecessary clicking.

 For example, you can use macros